Miro0o/Docs-Notes/Information Science & Computer Science/🧮 Mathematics/Mathematics.md

 Theorems and proofs are the heart and soul of mathematics and definitions are its spirit.
 These three entities are central to every mathematical subject.

-**Definitions** describe the objects and notions that we use.
-A definition may be simple, as in the definition of set given earlier in this chapter, or complex as in the definition of security in a cryptographic system.
+==**Definitions** describe the objects and notions that we use.== A definition may be simple, as in the definition of set given earlier in this chapter, or complex as in the definition of security in a cryptographic system.
 Precision is essential to any mathematical definition.
 When defining some object, we must make clear what constitutes that object and what does not.

 After we have defined various objects and notions, we usually make **mathematical statements** about them.
-Typically, a statement expresses that some object has a certain property.
-The statement may or may not be true; but like a definition, it must be precise.
+Typically, ==a (mathematical) statement expresses that some object has a certain property.== The statement may or may not be true; but like a definition, it must be precise.
 No ambiguity about its meaning is allowed.

-A **proof** is a convincing logical argument that a statement is true.
-In mathematics, an argument must be airtight; that is, convincing in an absolute sense.
+==A **proof** is a convincing logical argument that a statement is true.== In mathematics, an argument must be airtight; that is, convincing in an absolute sense.
 In everyday life or in the law, the standard of proof is lower.
 A murder trial demands proof “beyond any reasonable doubt.”
 The weight of evidence may compel the jury to accept the innocence or guilt of the suspect.
 However, evidence plays no role in a mathematical proof.
 A mathematician demands proof beyond any doubt.

-A **theorem** is a mathematical statement proved true.
-Generally we reserve the use of that word for statements of special interest.
+==A **theorem** is a mathematical statement proved true.== Generally we reserve the use of that word for statements of special interest.
 Occasionally we prove statements that are interesting only because they assist in the proof of another, more significant statement.
 Such statements are called **lemmas**.
 Occasionally a theorem or its proof may allow us to conclude easily that other, related statements are true.
 These statements are called **corollaries** of the theorem.
 #### Finding Proofs
 > 📖  Introduction to the Theory of Computation, 3rd edition, by Michael Sipser
 #### Types of Proofs